The Resistance Cover Art

 “Because of James Bentley?”

-“His integration resistance continues to be unprecedented,” Navarro confirmed, “No other subject has maintained dual consciousness for so long.
-THEATRES believes genetic factors are involved and, for some reason, analyzing and understanding the genetic factors are a top priority now.”
+“His integration resistance continues to be unprecedented,” Navarro confirmed.
+“No other subject has maintained dual consciousness for so long.
+THEATRES believes genetic factors are involved and, for some reason, analyzing and understanding the genetic factors are a top priority.”

 Susanna studied Michael Bentley’s image frozen on the screen.